 If the screening team decides we can't help with your concern or that it doesn't need to be investigated because it doesn't meet the criteria listed above, they'll write to let you know why this is.

-However, should you have serious concerns about our decision or have any additional, relevant information that we didn't have when we made the decision, please get in touch with your case officer.
+However, should you have serious concerns about our decision or have any additional, relevant information that we didn't have when we made the decision, please get in touch with us.

 Advocates